NoleStites/STEM-REx/AI_DOT_Files/column_vector_for_multiple_qubits.md

 > - Work out the answer on the whiteboard.
 > - Give an example of a 3-qubit state to cement the idea.

+Question: why do you think that column vector form isn't used in practice?

+> - Answer: too many zeroes.